 A) Medicinal Products

-In order to develop and test medicinal products (drugs) in Bulgaria, it is necessary to obtain an authorization for manufacturing of medicinal products.
+In order to develop and test medicinal products (drugs) in Bulgaria, it is necessary to obtain an authorisation for manufacturing of medicinal products.
 This is so, insofar as both the development and the testing activities would qualify as “manufacturing of medicinal products”, as such term is defined in the LMPHM.
-The manufacturing authorization is issued by the Director of the BDA.
+The manufacturing authorisation is issued by the Director of the BDA.
 Applicants must comply with certain requirements set forth in the law.
 Manufacturing sites are subject to inspections by the competent authorities for compliance with the applicable Good Manufacturing Practices.
-The manufacturing authorization is issued only for the manufacturing activities, the pharmaceutical forms and the premises, which have been applied for by the applicant.
-Changes to the circumstances subject to authorization (including – with respect to manufacturing activities, manufacturing sites/premises, pharmaceutical forms, the qualified person, and other significant personnel, etc.) are subject to additional manufacturing authorization for the change.
+The manufacturing authorisation is issued only for the manufacturing activities, the pharmaceutical forms and the premises, which have been applied for by the applicant.
+Changes to the circumstances subject to authorisation (including – with respect to manufacturing activities, manufacturing sites/premises, pharmaceutical forms, the qualified person, and other significant personnel, etc.) are subject to additional manufacturing authorisation for the change.

 A medicinal product may be placed on the market in Bulgaria based on a marketing authorisation, issued under one of the following procedures: (i) National Procedure; (ii) Mutual Recognition Procedure; (iii) Decentralised procedure or (iv) Centralized Procedure at the European Medicines Agency.